Spain Human Rights 2017 Report April 2018

 Detainee’s Ability to Challenge Lawfulness of Detention before a Court: Persons arrested and detained are entitled to challenge in court the legal basis or arbitrary nature of their detention and to obtain prompt release and compensation if found to have been unlawfully detained.
 They may also appeal to the European Court of Human Rights (ECHR) once domestic avenues for appeal have been exhausted.

 The constitution provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 The constitution and law provide for the right to a fair public trial, and the independent judiciary generally enforced this right.
 Defendants enjoy a presumption of innocence, the right to be informed promptly and in detail of the charges against them, the right to a fair and public trial without undue delay, and the right to be present at their trial.
 Defendants have the right to an attorney of their choice.
 If the defendant is indigent, the government appoints an attorney.
 Defendants and their attorneys have adequate time and facilities to prepare a defense.
 The government provides free interpretation as necessary from the moment the defendant is charged through all appeals.
 During the trial defendants may confront prosecution or plaintiff witnesses, and present their own witnesses and evidence.
 Defendants cannot be compelled to testify or confess guilt, and they have the right of appeal.

 There were no reports of political prisoners or detainees.

-The constitution provides for freedom of speech and of the press, and the government generally respected these rights in practice.
-An independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and of the press.
+The constitution provides for freedom of expression, including for the press, and the government generally respected these rights.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.

 There were no government restrictions on academic freedom or cultural events.

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution and law provide for the freedom of association, and the government generally respected it.

 c.
 Freedom of Religion